Steps to take and how to avoid being denied again.

 3. Income and employment history

 Your income and employment is one of the main factors lenders consider when approving your loan.
 If you’re not earning enough, only just started a new job or have an unstable employment situation, you’re more likely to be considered high risk.

 If income is an issue, applying for a used car loan likely gives you a higher chance of success.
 If you’re self-employed and can’t provide all the relevant income documents, consider applying with a cosigner.
 These may also be an effective option for borrowers who don’t want to provide full income and employment details for an application.

-Other loans or outstanding debt
+4. Other loans

 Lenders like to take a look at your debt-to-income ratio (DTI) in addition to income.
 If you have a DTI under 43%, you might have a hard time qualifying for a loan.
 You can use our DTI calculator to make sure yours isn’t over the line.